China wary as Hong Kong election exposes underlying strains

 Hong Kong officials are generally supportive of Beijing and keen to preserve "one country, two systems", though confidence in China's commitment to the formula has been shaken by recent incidents including the abduction of several Hong Kong booksellers by Chinese agents.

-Many residents see the 79 days of student-led protests in 2014 as a turning point in the city's politics even though Beijing gave no ground.
+Many residents see the 79 days of student-led "Umbrella Revolution" protests in 2014 as a turning point in the city's politics even though Beijing gave no ground.

-Since then, many have decried what they see as increasing Beijing interference to stifle dissent and civil liberties.
+Since then, many disaffected youngsters have decried what they see as increasing Beijing interference to stifle dissent and civil liberties, leading to a radicalization of the political scene and occasional violent protests and a riot.

-Six pro-democracy election candidates were disqualified for refusing to uphold a clause in Hong Kong's mini constitution, or Basic Law, stating it is an "inalienable" part of China.
+In July, six pro-democracy election candidates were disqualified from the election by the Hong Kong government on the grounds that they supported independence, even after some were forced to sign a pledge that Hong Kong is an "inalienable" part of China

-"The rights we should have under the Basic Law don't belong to us anymore," said Baggio Leung of Youngspiration, a group pushing for self-determination.
+"We don't want our next generation to be slaves of the Chinese Communist Party," said Edward Leung, one of those disqualified who campaigned for a replacement candidate in an open top bus and addressed cheering crowds of with a loudhailer.

-"We are telling Beijing we don't believe they are going to protect us."
+"It's a revolution of this era," shouted Baggio Leung of Youngspiration, who was running on Leung's vacated ticket.

-China has launched a campaign to try to sway the vote through its channels of influence including state companies and grassroots associations..
+China has launched a multi-pronged campaign to try to sway the vote through its channels of influence including state companies and grassroots patriotic associations..

 "It is an open secret that they ... pull strings, they make threats, they plant votes," said Anson Chan, a former senior Hong Kong official.